epson_print_conf

 Known incompatible models

-For the following models there is no known way to read the EEPROM via SNMP protocol using the adopted read key and the related algorithm:
+For the following models there is no known way to read the EEPROM via SNMP protocol using the adopted read/write key and the related algorithm:

 Using the command-line tool